dpanshusingh/modular-factory-algo/src/dataconnect-generated/README.md

 });
 ```

-## traveler
+## Traveler
-You can execute the `traveler` mutation using the following action shortcut function, or by calling `executeMutation()` after calling the following `MutationRef` function, both of which are defined in [dataconnect-generated/index.d.ts](./index.d.ts):
+You can execute the `Traveler` mutation using the following action shortcut function, or by calling `executeMutation()` after calling the following `MutationRef` function, both of which are defined in [dataconnect-generated/index.d.ts](./index.d.ts):
 ```typescript
 traveler(vars: TravelerVariables): MutationPromise<TravelerData, TravelerVariables>;